-- 1. Be at least 18 years old; - 2.
-Have a Bachelor's Degree, professional license; certification by a nationally recognized program; or demonstrated life experiences and skills to provide the service; - 3.
-Complete necessary pre/in-service training based on the Person-Centered Plan; and - 4.
-Complete the training designated by DDA.
+2. Have a Bachelor's Degree, professional license; certification by a nationally recognized program; or demonstrated life experiences and skills to provide the service;

+3. Complete necessary pre/in-service training based on the Person-Centered Plan; and

+4. Complete the training designated by DDA.
 After July 1, 2019, all new hires must complete the DDA required training prior to independent service delivery.

-1 445 1 10 01 20 Page 118 3 of 28 35 ------------------ ---------- --------- ----

-equirements

-nd continuing
+1. DDA for approval of Parent Support Agencies

+2. Parent Support Agency for staff qualifications and requirements

+2. Parent Support Agency - prior to service delivery and continuing

-ation are readily available to CMS upon request through
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-e authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

-Sub-Category 1:
+Housing Support Services --------- --------- ----------

-Sub-Category 1: 17030 housing consultation
+Category 1: Sub-Category 1:

-17030 housing consultation

-17030 housing consultation

-17030 housing consultation

-17030 housing consultation Sub-Category 2:

-17030 housing consultation Sub-Category 2:
+17 Other Services 17030 housing consultation

-17030 housing consultation Sub-Category 2:
+Category 2: Sub-Category 2:

-17030 housing consultation Sub-Category 2: Sub-Category 3:
+Category 3: Sub-Category 3:

+Service Definition (Scope):

+Category 4: Sub-Category 4:

-- A. Housing Support Services are time-limited supports to help participants to navigate housing opportunities; address or overcome barriers to housing; and secure and retain their own home. - B. Housing Support Services include: - 1.
-Housing Information and Assistance to obtain and retain independent housing; - 2.
-Housing Transition Services to assessing housing needs and develop individualized housing support plan; and - 3.
-Housing Tenancy Sustaining Services which assist the individual to maintain living in their rented or leased home.
+A. Housing support services are time-limited supports to help participants to navigate housing opportunities; address or overcome barriers to housing; and secure and retain their own home.

+B. Housing support services include:

+1. Housing information and assistance to obtain and retain independent housing;

+2. Housing transition services to assessing housing needs and develop individualized housing support plan; and

+3. Housing tenancy sustaining services which assist the individual to maintain living in their rented or leased home.